OKRs vs. KPIs: What we'll explore

 Comparing the OKR vs. KPI approach

-In this OKRs vs. KPIs scenario, you can observe distinctly different outcomes.
+In this scenario, you can observe the difference between OKR and KPI in their distinct outcomes.

 With KPIs, you handle a larger volume of requests while still facing significant issues — the symptom was treated rather than the problem.
 Even if you chose additional KPIs (response time, customer satisfaction rate, retention), these disparate metrics would convey a disjointed, incomplete story.